top of page

 (W)rites of Passage has been hosting successful workshops, catering to both regulars and newcomers, since 2014.
 If you'd like to take a workshop, work with Sarah Elizabeth Schantz, or find out more, please peruse the menu above.
 We feature online classes including a Seasonally-Inspired Creative Writing Workshop Series that meets four times a year; The Guest Author Series; Tarot Tuesday; Craft Seminars; one-on-one writing midwifery for writers; and Youth (W)rites!

-Our mission is to create community for writers by building and holding the diverse and liberated studio space all writers need.
+Our mission is to create community for writers by building and holding the liberated studio space all writers need.
 (W)rites of Passage is a place to gather and daydream; a place to play; to revise and revitalize; to think about writing with other writers; a place to write, write, write.
 (W)rites of Passage utilizes divinatory poetics to both approach and to open/reopen the page.
 To foster this writing community, and the third mind that arises from such a collective, space is limited in the seasonal workshop series but more flexible when it comes to the other classes.
 As for one-on-one writing midwifery, including Toni's offshoot program Youth (W)rites!, space is also limited as we strive to create a customized experience for each and every writer; as a result, there are only so many writers and manuscripts we can handle with the honor you deserve.

 The seasonally inspired workshop series coincides with one of the four seasons, addressing particular themes that are either literally (or poetically) relevant to that time of year.
-Sarah has a vast collection of unique writing prompts and exercises, endlessly pulling them out of magic top hats or enchanted trunks, haunted attic and cellar spaces, or her own bloody heart.
+Sarah has a vast collection of unique writing prompts and exercises, endlessly pulling them out of magic top hats, enchanted trunks, haunted attic and cellar spaces, and her own bloody heart.
 We use Dada and Surrealist games such as erasure, cut-ups, and Exquisite Corpses, as well as collage, divination, sensory experiences, techniques for writing the body, treasure hunts, nature walks, Jungian-writing journeys, research, dreams, daydreams, mapping, meditation, visualization, and individual/community ritual to enter the text that is our/your story.
 Every Saturday has its own sub-theme and participating writers are given homework to be completed beforehand.
 Actual Saturdays are spent together, as a group, discussing the topic, critiquing each other's work, and writing, writing, writing.
 The workshops in the Spring and Summer are four weeks long whereas the ones in Fall and Winter are six.
 We meet on Saturdays from 11:00 a.m. to 2:30 p.m.
 Six-week long workshops are $400.00 whereas four-week long workshops are $250.00.
 Single Saturdays are $75.00 each.
 Writers who attend an entire six-week workshop series also receive a 15 page critique of their writing in addition to the 6,000 words they get workshopped over the course of the series; for the four-week long workshop series, writers will get an 8 page critique in addition to the 4,000 words they will have workshopped.
 Each series culminates with a closing ritual/salon celebration, and anyone who participated (entirely or partially), is encouraged to attend.

 Sarah is available to work with you on an individual basis.
 If interested, click on the "MORE" button to find the tab for "OTHER SERVICES" or email her at writesofpassage13@gmail.com